 Battery Breakthroughs

 Solid-state batteries, which replace the liquid electrolyte in conventional lithium-ion batteries with a solid material, are reaching commercial readiness.
 These batteries offer higher energy density, faster charging, longer lifespan, and improved safety.
 For electric vehicles, this means longer range, shorter charging stops, and lower costs.
 For grid storage, it means more reliable and economical storage of renewable energy.
+For more on this, see 10 Big Ideas That Could Change the Future.

 Beyond solid-state designs, researchers are making progress with sodium-ion batteries, which use abundant and inexpensive materials instead of lithium.
 Iron-air batteries, which literally rust and un-rust iron to store energy, offer the potential for extremely cheap long-duration storage that could solve the intermittency problem of renewables.